February 25, 2019

 The use of VR even extends to experimenting with how newly shaded exterior areas might work, or how suggested aesthetic amends will tie in with the existing design on a functional level.
 “The owner assessed the entire yacht interior from the comfort of their home in California,” explains Hoekstra.
 “Owners don’t want to lose the soul of a yacht that has already delivered so many cherished family memories, but they are intrigued to see what a reimagined design could look like.
-This collaboration was very much eased by the ability to create a virtual reality world where small details, sight lines and new angles could be fully realized.”
+This collaboration was very much eased by the ability to create a virtual reality world where small details, sight lines and new angles could be fully realised.”

 Also contained within the 28 launches in 2019 are 10 full aluminium yachts and nine hybrid/full electric deliveries.
 Showcasing a huge area of growth for eco-friendly yachts across the industry, Vripack has collaborated with at least seven different shipyards to produce a raft of lighter, faster and more fuel efficient designs.